tankliao0707/Linux_driver/gy-521/README.md

 # GY-521 board
 GY-521 was uesing MPU6050 chip.
 This project create a kernel module driver.
 The project develop on raspberry pi 3 that using i2c to write and read GY-521 board.
 That read accelerometer, Gyroscope and temperature.
+Driver is using ioctl to read and write board.

 # Usage